joe-irving/defundclimatechaos/_resources/how-to-make-a-thing.md

 Just days before world leaders gather in Glasgow for last-chance COP26 climate talks, climate justice memorials will be laid outside some of the UK institutions with the most outsized impact on fuelling the climate crisis: banks, insurers and investors who fund fossil fuels.

 We invite you to light your lantern for climate justice every evening from 6pm on Friday 29th until the end of the COP26 climate talks on November 12th.
+[Add your lantern to the UK map here](https://actionnetwork.org/events/new?event_campaign_id=13806) if you welcome others coming by to see it or to join you.